-Figurative language can be found in poetry where the writing appeals to the senses.
-Figurative language can make you look at the world differently; it can heighten your senses.
-It compares two things in such a way that you find the comparison interesting or even a bit surprising.
+Figurative language can be found in literature and poetry where the writing appeals to the senses.
+It can do this by giving a word with a specific meaning, by comparing two things in such a way that you find the comparison interesting or by using words that have unusual constructions or sounds.

 One of the best ways to really understand the concept of figurative language is to see it in action such as with these examples:

-Following is an explanation of each category, with the examples of figurative language following each one.
+Following is an explanation of each type of figurative language, each with an example of figurative language:

 A simile compares two things using the words “like” and “as.”
 Examples include: